heymosbrother/Areo_Rider_Cabin/ArduinoCode/README.md

     5/12: angle detect not finished, need to calculate inverse function

     5/13: IMU code added, start writing state machine and tracker behaviour

+- ver_2_0_1 (`In progress`)

+    Use MPU6050_light library to get Yaw, Pitch, and Roll andgle.
+Need to revise the IMU class.

+- ver_2_1_0 (`In progress`)

+    Use the original MPU6050_light library instead of inheritance class, IMU.

+- TestField

+    Used to test seperated files

+    - Possible PID parameters: